A Simple Method to Enhance Pre-trained Language Models with Speech Tokens for Classification: Experiment and Results

 \subsection{Results}

-The results for both the tasks are visible in Table \ref{tab:results}.
+The results are visible in Tables \ref{tab:results_mosei} and \ref{tab:results}.
 It is possible to see that our method outperforms known state-of-the-art on this dataset, but also other systems based on models 2.5 larger such as \texttt{Qwen2-Audio-7B(-Instructed)}.

+\paragraph{Sentiment and Emotion Classification} Table \ref{tab:results_mosei} shows the results on CMU-MOSEI, comparing an unimodel LLaMA-3B with our model.
+In both tasks, our method helps improving the results (75.8 to 79.2 and 71.3 to 74.2).

 \paragraph{Argumentative Fallacy Classification} Analyzing the results of the uni- and multimodal models on the AFC task, we observe that LLaMA-3B achieves highly competitive performance when fine-tuned on the training set, surpassing the previous state-of-the-art (53.7 vs. 48.6).
 Incorporating audio tokens further boosts performance (from 52.3 to 54.8).
 Finally, bagging enhances robustness and overall accuracy, with a more pronounced effect on the multimodal model than on the unimodal one (+4.4\% vs. +1.4\%).
 The best results are obtained with the multimodal configuration, exceeding the prior state-of-the-art by more than 10 points.